-Mount Parnassus is a multifaceted mountain of Central Greece, relatively close to Athens.
+Mount Parnassus (mt Parnassus) is a multifaceted mountain of Central Greece, relatively close to Athens.
 Many interesting sites and landmarks reside on this mountain, like the Oracle of Delphi.

 On top of that, Mount Parnassus is a popular trekking destination, since there multiple routes all over the mountain.

-This mountain and the surrounding area attract people all year around.
+This mountain and the surrounding area attract people all year round.
 Imagine that the Arahova ski resort and installations are no more than 2 hours driving time from Athens.

 Ancient Greek Mythology about Parnassus

 What is the etymology of Parnassus?
-The word “Parna” means: house or temple; the mountain of the house of the god.
+The word “Parna” means a house or temple.
+So the sum of the phrase means the mountain of the home of the god.

 Parnassus was considered a sacred mountain.
 Why is Mount Parnassus sacred?

-According to the myth it relates to Dionysus, its mysteries and Apollo.
-It was also the home of the Muses and relates to Pegasus, the mythical winged horse.
+According to the myth, it relates to Dionysus, its mysteries, and Apollo.
+It was also the home of the Muses and referred to Pegasus, the mythical winged horse.

-Furthermore, the famous Corycian Cave was here, that was dedicated to Pan (the God who was half a goat).
+Furthermore, the famous Corycian Cave was here, dedicated to Pan (the God who was half a goat).

 Trekking Mount Parnassus

-We planned to trek immediately after the first days of snowfall; snow was powder like.
+We planned to trek immediately after the first days of snowfall; the snow was powder-like.

 However, that sudden snowfall blocked all roads leading to the mountains.
 As we arranged to trek with a group of 50 people, our coach (bus), the bus couldn’t reach the initial starting point to start our 5-hour trekking.
 A small car could but not a big coach.

-As we approached the mountain, a decision was taken from the trip leader and mountain guide to trek from a different place, but on the same mountain.
+As we approached the mountain, a decision came up from the trip leader and mountain guide to trek from a different place, but on the same peak.
 That place was Amfikleia and was reachable.